dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 If you want to make your own layer, the PyTorch documentation shows the formula you will have to implement.
 (The $\gamma_i$ parameters are the learnable weights.)

 **Sanity check.**

+You can test this in the same way as you tested the MLP previously.

 ### Multi-head attention